 2. HOTELS FOR FAMILIES

-- Demanding families drop off their suitcases at Mandarin Oriental, a must-see lake resort in the charming village of Blevio, known for its 1,300 sqm spa and floating pool.
-This 5* hotel has everything to please parents, teens and toddlers: it offers child services such as the loan of a stroller, connecting rooms or beds for babies, water-sports activities and also a unique gastronomic experience in the restaurant on the panoramic terrace.
-It is in this magnificent waterfront building that the celebrities who visit Lake Como arrive each summer, such as Beyoncé and her husband Jay-Z in July 2018.
-Directions
+- Demanding families drop off their suitcases at Grand Hotel Villa Serbelloni, a must-see lake resort in the charming village of Bellagio, known for its 300 sqm spa, stunning outdoor pool and private beach.
+This 5* hotel has everything to please parents, teens and toddlers: it offers child services such as babysitting, play area, a swimming pool with a slide and the loan of babies equipment, as well as a unique gastronomic experience in the starred restaurant.
+It is in this magnificent waterfront building that the celebrities who visit Lake Como arrive each summer, such as Al Pacino!

 - On the other side, inland, we reach the charming Hotel Corta Santa Libera, with its modern and authentic rooms, and stone walls.
 The 3* hotel serves a delicious breakfast and advises guests to dine in the small family inn, located a few metres up the hill (15′ walk), where you will find a breathtaking view of the mountains, in winter and summer.
 Directions

-- Country souls settle into the cozy and rustic rooms of Zertin Farmhouse.
+- Country souls settle into the cosy and rustic rooms of Zertin Farmhouse.
 Perched on the heights of the small town of Peglio, its small pool and terrace restaurant enjoy exclusive views of the lake and nearby villages.
-It is a favorite accommodation for hikers.
+It is a favourite accommodation for hikers.
 Directions

 - The Terrazza Belvedere is simply the gastronomic address of Bellagio, and the lake!
 The best products of the region may be tasted there from a superb dining room with a panoramic view.
 On the menu, a cuisine that is both simple and sophisticated: sea bass schnitzel, caramelized pear and cheese risotto, tomato and mozzarella gnocchi or spaghetti carbonara.
 Kids love the dessert menu.
 Practical information: Via Valassina, 31, 22021; +39 031 950410 ; Directions